Guardianship & Custody

 Do I Have Custody Or Visitation Rights As A Grandparent?

-Grandparents have limited rights to have court-ordered visitation or custody and the circumstances are fact-specific.
+Grandparents have limited rights to have court-ordered visitation or custody for their grandkids and the circumstances are fact-specific.
 However, grandparents only have standing to petition for visitation rights if there has been an unreasonable denial of visitation by a parent and the denial has caused the child undue mental, physical or emotional harm.

 Courts acknowledge a parent’s fundamental right to raise his or her child and to make decisions concerning the child free from state intervention, absent a threat to the child’s health and safety.
 Court-ordered grandparent visitation can be considered improper interference by the state in a parent’s fundamental right to raise a child.